Master of Science in Health Informatics & Management Systems

 ****Only those applicants who have submitted complete application packets will be considered.
 Meeting the minimum requirements is not a guarantee of admissions.

-The MSHI&MS program is accepting applications for Fall 2013.
-The deadline to submit an online application, supporting academic credentials and appropriate test scores is March 1, 2013.
+The MSHI&MS program is accepting applications for Spring 2015.
+The deadline to submit an online application, supporting academic credentials and appropriate test scores is November 1, 2014.
 We encourage interested applicants to apply early because class size is limited to 35 students.

 Tuition & Financial Aid